 Depending on the time of year that you decide to car camp, you are going to want to invest in a quality “bed”.
 Luckily, you don’t have to carry anything on your back or worry about the weight of your sleeping materials.
 You can really splurge and bring as many comfortable blankets, pillows, and cushions as you want for your car camping trip!
 We’d recommend bringing a sleeping bag that is suitable for the weather conditions you’ll experience.
 For example, bring a 0-20 degree sleeping bag when it’s really cold.
 But, in the summer, you may want a much lighter sleeping bag so you don’t sweat!

-It’s also a good idea to invest in an insulated sleeping pad.
-Regardless of the weather, it will provide you with extra comfort and insulation.
+It’s also a good idea to invest in an sleeping pad.
+Regardless of the weather, it will provide you with extra comfort.
 Our favorite sleeping pad is the Klymit Statik v2.
 Personally, we also LOVE pillows and always load up on them when we’re camping in our car.
 More pillows=more comfort!

 Pack a Headlamp or Flashlight